Nicolas Schöffer: Maison à cloisons invisibles

 The house with invisible partitions consisted of a round and a trapezoidal part, which were not separated from each other inside the house.
 Viewed from above, the floor plan resembled a keyhole.
 In the round part, the temperature was hot (35 °C - 40 °C) and it was very bright and noisy.
 The dominant hues were red and orange.
 In the trapezoidal part, on the other hand, the temperature was cool (18 °C - 20 °C) and the dominant colours were correspondingly cool blue tones.
 This part of the room was silent and the lights were dimmed.
 There was no visible physical separation between the two opposing spaces.
 A step through the boundary line between the two parts of the room led the visitor into a completely different atmosphere.

 Many visitors suspected a scam until they understood how this magic worked.
 The trick was achieved in part by the special cladding of the walls and interior design.
 The thermally insulating and sound-absorbing properties of the cladding played an important role.
-Air circulation has been carefully planned and regulated by air conditioning.
+Air circulation was carefully planned and regulated by air conditioning.
 The heat in the round part of the room was donated by an infrared curtain, the effect of which could only be felt locally.
 The lighting was also planned and executed by Phillips.
 Blue fluorescent actinic lamps were used in the cool part of the room.
 The shape of the house was derived from acoustic considerations.